Skip to main content

 Estrogen the Protector of Endothelial Integrity

 Its influence on cholesterol is also significant, as it helps maintain a favorable balance of HDL (high-density lipoprotein) and LDL (low-density lipoprotein).
-The of a premenopausal woman operates within a protective environment shaped by estrogen.
+The cardiovascular system of a premenopausal woman operates within a protective environment shaped by estrogen.
 The loss of this protection requires a new, conscious strategy for maintaining vascular health.

 A pristine white dahlia, symbolizing physiological equilibrium, cradles a clear quartz crystal, representing precise diagnostic lab analysis.
 This visual metaphor conveys Bioidentical Hormone Replacement Therapy, focusing on endocrine system balance, metabolic optimization, and a patient's journey towards reclaimed vitality through advanced peptide protocols